BipedalMammalRescue/french58/README.md

-# Sigourney Engine
+# French58

-A collection of programming language and game engine-related projects made for fun.
+A 3D game engine powered by SDL3, inspired by Bitsquid and Godot Engine.

 ## EngineCore